Department of Health Informatics & Information Management

 Grade Mode: Credit/No Credit

-An analysis of the expanded role of the Health Information Management professional in the healthcare environment and application of the principles involved.
-Topics include strategic planning and forecasting, marketing, entrepreneurialism, leadership, motivation, consensus building, workforce diversity, change management, work redesign/reengineering, and project management.
+This course examines the expanded role of the Health Informatics and Information Management professional in the healthcare environment.
+Topics include strategic planning and forecasting, marketing, entrepreneurialism, leadership, motivation, consensus building, workforce diversity, change management, workflow redesign/reengineering, and project management.
 (WI).

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.